 The Texas Prison Museum offers an intriguing glimpse into the lives of the state's imprisoned citizens.
 The museum features numerous exhibits detailing the history of the Texas prison system, featuring a look inside the operations behind the fences and walls.

 Huntsville's prison museum is frequented by a cross-section of the public, ranging from grade-school students on field trips, to tourists from around the world.
-Since moving to the permanent museum building in 2002 the number of visitors has risen to about 32,000 per year.
+Since moving to the permanent museum building in 2002 the number of visitors has risen to over 34,000 per year.

 The Texas Prison Museum, in existence since 1989, is a non-profit business, overseen by a board of trustees.
 Staffing consists of one full-time employee, several part-time personnel, and some dedicated volunteers.
 The museum depends on your support.
 You can help by becoming a patron.

 The Board of Directors